apache/artemis-examples/examples/features/ha/non-transaction-failover/readme.md

 It is up to the client to deal with such cases.
 To ensure once and only once delivery, the client must use transacted JMS sessions (as shown in the "transaction-failover" example).

-For more information on ActiveMQ Artemis failover and HA, and clustering in general, please see the clustering section of the user manual.
+For more information on Apache Artemis failover and HA, and clustering in general, please see the clustering section of the user manual.